tadasvitkevicius0-web/Excel_Project_PowerQuery-PowerPivot_by_DataModeling/README.md

 - Other available business categories

 PivotTables provide an interactive way to explore the results of the measures and relationships within the Data Model.

+## Key Insights

+- The Top 5 performers contribute the highest Total Daily Revenue across different Years and Categories.
+- Daily Revenue is relatively consistent across Regions, despite differences in the number of contributors.
+- Certain products contribute disproportionately to Total Revenue.
+- Revenue and profitability show different patterns across time periods.
+- Higher Average Transaction Revenue doesn't necesarily show the Highest Total Revenue.
+- Total Revenue reveals a seasonal sales pattern, with growth toward January and a notable peak during spring.
+- The Data Model allows performance to be analysed dynamically by different dimensions.

 ## Key Skills Demonstrated